 Which rugby games did Fukuoka host?
 Fukuoka's Hakatanomori Stadium hosted games during the first round.

 Kumamoto is a pretty city, located in the eponymous prefecture, in the centre of Kyushu.
 Towering Kumamoto Castle, one of urban Japan’s most striking, is the key sight, sweeping back to the 17th century.

 Sadly, it was badly damaged in the 2016 earthquake, but its rebirth is symbolic of this resilient city.
 As is the soaring Fukuoka Tower, which rises 234m into the skies, offering an unparalleled panorama from its viewing deck.

 Join the locals in their favourite pastimes of shopping and eating in Shimotori district, which tempts hungry travellers and residents alike with its multitude of sushi bars and ramen haunts.
 It also boasts lively drinking dens and karaoke bars.
 Retail opportunities veer from traditional handicrafts through to air-conditioned malls with all the latest in Japanese fashion.

-Which rugby games will Kumamoto host?
-Kumamoto Stadium will stage first round matches.
+Which rugby games did Kumamoto host?
+Kumamoto Stadium hosted games during the first round.

 Japan’s fifth largest city, Sapporo, lives on the mountainous island of Hokkaido.
-Rugby fans keen on the amber nectar will want to catch a game here, as the city is famous for its namesake beer.
+Fans of the amber nectar will have been particularly keen to take in a game here, as the city is famous for its namesake beer.